dgraph-io/dgraph/wiki/content/graphql/queries/count.md

     name = "Count Queries"
 +++

-In this article you'll learn how to use GraphQL queries to aggregate data from a Dgraph database.

 Dgraph automatically generates count queries for a given GraphQL schema, enabling you to `count` on predicates, edges and to count nodes satisfying certain criteria specified using a filter.

 ### Count at root